CartoDB/carto-vl-training/training-v2/03-style-with-expressions.md

 Check [this guide](https://carto.com/developers/carto-vl/guides/style-with-expressions/#what-is-an-expression) for a more detailed explanation of expressions.
 You can find a list of CARTO VL expressions and expression functions [here](https://carto.com/developers/carto-vl/reference/#cartoexpressions).

-In this section we're going to demonstrate a few kinds of expressions.*
+In this section we're going to demonstrate a few kinds of expressions.

+### Create a Basic Map
 1. Let's create a new map.
 Replace all of the code in your index.html file with this:

     ```